 Back Pain in Pregnancy

-I have been using the Deep Freeze gel and patches for the last week and can honestly say that although I was a little sceptical about putting something cold onto my skin when I had muscle ache, my aches were alleviated quickly and I was able to go about my day as normal!
+I used the Deep Freeze gel and patches for the rest of my pregnancy and can honestly say that although I was a little sceptical about putting something cold onto my skin when I had muscle ache, my aches were alleviated quickly and I was able to go about my day as normal!

 Next I tried out the Pain Relief Cold Patches which are applied straight onto the affected areas and left there for up to 3 hours.
 Priced at around £6, they are the pricier option of the 2 but I found that these were great for the evening when sat watching tv as I could pop one onto my back and leave it there for a while.

 I will definitely be continuing to use both of these Deep Freeze products as they effectively provided targeted relief to my muscles and back when I used them.
-I think I prefer them to the heat products I have used previously as during pregnancy my body temperature is raised anyway!
+I think I prefer them to the heat products I have used previously.
 I really liked the products and would recommend them for any kind of aches and pains, pregnancy related or otherwise.

 Disclaimer: I am a member of the Mumsnet Bloggers Panel, a group of parent bloggers who have volunteered to review products, services, events and brands for Mumsnet.
 I have not paid for the product.
 I have editorial control and retain full editorial integrity.
 I have received the products in order to write this however all opinions and views are honest and our own.